• Outlook User

 Power Toys for Outlook

-Outlook plays a vital role in term of office productivity in communication.
+Outlook plays a vital role in terms of office productivity in communication.
 However, there are some features missing, such as auto-BCC, Gmail Push Notification, and standardized import/export on contacts, calendars and tasks.
 Power Toys for Outlook is a collection of Outlook add-ins that provides these useful features.
 Auto BCC for sends blind carbon copy to recipients.
 Export Outlook Contacts to a single vCard (.vcf) and Excel.
 Export Outlook Appointments and Tasks to ICAL (.ics).
 GGNotify enables push notification from Google upon new e-mail arrival.

 Silent BCC for Outlook